 Five, what about ‘dating-relationships’ that are just for fun, sex, and companionship?
 My answer, enjoy them.
 However, partnerships, live-in relationships, and marriages have much more at stake.
-When these relationships fail, they can cost those involved greatly, including the financial cost of divorce and the related costs of starting over; the time wasted in dating and vetting an incompatible love interest; and the heartache and emotional turmoil often inherent in ending ‘bad’ relationships.
+When these relationships fail, they can cost those involved greatly, including the financial costs of divorce - the related costs of starting over - the time wasted in dating and vetting an incompatible love interest - and the heartache and emotional turmoil often inherent in ending ‘bad’ relationships.
 If children are involved, they too will suffer.
 Using this book effectively can save you all three: money, time, and heartache.

 In conclusion, I believe this book can help increase the happy marriage rate and decrease the divorce rate, often quoted as 50%.
 Note that this statistic doesn’t account for relationships that would end in divorce, were it not for financial, children or religious issues, or the insecurity of one or both partners.
 A decrease in the divorce rate can come about in two ways: One, by helping people make better relationship choices at the outset, and two, by helping couples bring their issues to the forefront so they can reconcile their differences and save their marriages.
 This can be done either on their own or with the help of a professional couples counselor.

 I believe this book can also couples who would like to get married, but hesitate to commit out of fear.
 By working and playing with this list, couples are better able to face and resolve, in advance, the troublesome issues that many people fight over, argue about, or get divorced over.
 Doing this openly and honestly in a non-defensive setting can give a hesitant couple the courage and confidence to take the plunge.

 Lastly, keep in mind, life is too short to live in an incompatible relationship.
 You deserve better.
 Good luck!